 That said, I don’t think that they’re really that much more profitable once you factor in all the extras.
 BOOOOO.

-In my own experience, I own a single family home and a duplex down the road from each other.
+I have a first hand example of this.
+I own a single family home and a duplex down the road from each other.
 (In case it’s your first time here, I’m a real estate investor.
 That’s largely how I reached FIRE so early.)

 The duplex rents at $675/unit ($1350 total) and the single family home rents for $1050/month.
 (And I bought them both about $60K because I’m good at this stuff.)